 If you provision and manage the infrastructure for your cluster, you must provide all of the cluster infrastructure and resources, including the bootstrap machine, networking, load balancing, storage, and individual cluster machines.

-You use three sets of files during installation: an installation configuration file that is named
+The installer uses three sets of files during installation: an installation configuration file that is named

 install-config.yaml, Kubernetes manifests, and Ignition config files for your machine types.